rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

-* Consider the approaches to dealing with a [Long Method](refactoring-ruby#/9) they will often work here just as well.
+* Consider the approaches of dealing with a [Long Method](refactoring-ruby#/9), they will often work here just as well.
 Use [Extract Method](refactoring-ruby#/32) to hide detail behind an intention revealing name.
 * If the method makes extensive use of another object, treat and fix the [Feature Envy](refactoring-ruby#/26).